 This is one of the easiest ways to prepare homemade soft pretzels and the results are extra delicious.
-The soft pretzel dough is a family recipe only needs to rest for 10 minutes before shaping.
+The soft pretzel dough only needs to rest for 10 minutes before shaping.
 The quick baking soda boil gives the pretzels their traditional flavor.
 Make sure you watch the video in the blog post for how to shape pretzels!

 Homemade soft pretzels are nothing new around here because this recipe has been a reader favorite for years.
 The dough requires just 6 ingredients and there’s hardly any rise time, so not only are these easy, they’re pretty quick too.
 In fact, I remember feeling pleasantly surprised at the ease and speed the first time I made them– it took us only 30 minutes to make 1 batch!
 Over the years, I’ve added a smidge of melted butter to the dough for improved flavor.
 Furthermore, we’ve introduced the baking soda bath.
 While it sounds strange, this step is what gives pretzels that iconic flavor, chewy texture, helps deepen their golden color in the oven, and locks in the super soft interior.
 If you get the water boiling ahead of time, it really only adds 5 minutes to the entire process.
 We do it every time now.
 It’s worth it!

 We’ve also made them soft pretzel bites, soft pretzel knots (with various toppings), and soft pretzel rolls from this simple dough.
+We’ve also jazzed them up as crab pretzels.
 There’s no wrong way to shape a pretzel, but let’s stick with tradition today.
 I promise you’ll no longer feel intimidated working with yeast, shaping pretzels, or the baking soda bath.
 Even if you have zero skill in the kitchen, you can make these homemade soft pretzels.

 STEP BY STEP PHOTOS